 It's the kind of old-school politics that has so many voters frustrated with government - the push for more taxpayer dollars to pay for "pet projects" that benefit lawmakers' re-election chances.
 Unfortunately, pork-barrel spending is the cornerstone of the new "RestorePA" initiative.

 While proponents tout that the plan would be paid through a severance tax on the natural gas industry, it would be funded at the offset by a $4.5 billion, taxpayer-paid bond.
 Pennsylvania cannot afford to take on this multi-generational debt.
-The state is pulling in high revenues, however, the governor and some lawmakers can't seem to say "no" to targeting one of the Commonwealth's best performing industries for higher taxes.
+However, the governor and some lawmakers can't seem to say "no" to targeting one of the Commonwealth's best performing industries for higher taxes.

 The Wolf Administration is working to woo support for the plan by promising the money toward community projects they know to be popular.
 This includes storm preparedness and disaster recovery, pipeline development and more.